sporule/big-data-cluster/README.md

 ## Changes

+### 04/08/2020

+- Upgraded Spark to 2.4.6 as the old version raised build error due to the repo issue
+- Added NIFI in default port 8081
+- Moved Airflow port to 8082

 ### 02/07/2020

 - Changed Spark version to 2.4.5 as the old version raised build error due to the repo issue.